s-wien/singlesynth-state/README.md

 1. First make sure `devtools` is installed (`install.packages("devtools")`)
 2. Then install `augsynth` package from GitHub with `devtools::install_github("ebenmichael/augsynth")`

-## Runing the analysis and generating the report
+## Running the analysis and generating the report

 1. Clone or download the repository
 2. In RStudio's Terminal, navigate to the appropriate home directory